confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.lag.reporting.enable`

-If enabled, ksqlDB servers in the same ksqlDB cluster will send state store lag information to each other as a form of heartbeat, for improved pull query routing.
+If enabled, ksqlDB servers in the same ksqlDB cluster sends state-store lag information to each other as a form of heartbeat, for improved pull query routing.
 Only applicable if [`ksql.heartbeat.enable`](#ksqlheartbeatenable) is also set to `true`.
-Defaults to false.
+The default is `false`.

 ## `ksql.logging.processing.topic.auto.create`